-If you wish to visit Canada, you must submit a temporary resident visa application at a Canadian embassy, high commission, consulate abroad or a designated place (e.g. Visa Facilitation Services, VFS) along with two passport size pictures, proof of available funds, and a non-refundable processing fee.
+If you wish to visit Canada, you must submit a Temporary Resident Visa (Visitor Visa) application online or at a Canadian embassy, high commission, consulate abroad or a designated place (e.g. Visa Facilitation Services, VFS) along with two passport size pictures, proof of available funds, and a non-refundable processing fee.
 In order to obtain a visitor visa, some of the required documents are as follows:

 - It is essential that an applicant provides sufficient documentary evidence to satisfy the visa officer that he or she has sufficient funds to pay for all expenses that might be incurred while in Canada.